behrouzRajaei/juice-shop-docusaurus/docs/juice-shop-master/README.md

-# Juice Shop Master
+# README - Juice Shop Master

-This project contains my completed hacking challenges from the OWASP Juice Shop application.
+This project contains documented solutions to selected OWASP Juice Shop security challenges.
-The content of this repository is provided solely for educational and ethical security research purposes.
+It was created as part of a DevSecOps training program and is intended strictly for educational and ethical learning purposes only.
+All demonstrations are performed in a controlled environment.

 ---